danforthcenter/plantcv/docs/auto_crop.md

 **returns** image after resizing

 - **Parameters:**
-    - img1 - Input image
+    - img1 - RGB or grayscale image data
     - object - contour of target object
     - padding_x - padding in the x direction
     - padding_y - padding in the y direction